kartikey7y/Portfolio/README.md

 Feel free to fork this repository, make improvements, and submit pull requests.
 Contributions are welcome!

-## License
+## Rights

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project all rights reserved by kartikey yadav